 The BCIT Energy Team is tasked with reducing Institute greenhouse gas (GHG) emissions by 33% by 2023.
 The energy used to run campus buildings is a major source of these emissions.
 Other GHG sources include supplies, such as paper, and fuel used in fleet vehicles and equipment.

-- In 2018 a new Strategic Energy Management Plan detailing how we will reach our 2023 GHG reduction goal.
+• In 2018, BCIT adopted a new Strategic Energy Management Plan detailing how we will reduce our GHG emissions by 33% below 2007 levels by 2023.

 Energy research